Laravel-Backpack/docs/3.4/crud-fields.md

 ## Overwriting Default Field Types

 The actual field types are stored in the Backpack/CRUD package in ```/resources/views/fields```.
 If you need to change an existing field, you don’t need to modify the package, you just need to add a blade file in your application in ```/resources/views/vendor/backpack/crud/fields```, with the same name.
 The package checks there first, and only if there's no file there, will it load it from the package.

+To quickly publish a field blade file in your project, you can use ```php artisan backpack:crud:publish fields/field_name```.
+For example, to publish the number field type, you'd type ```php artisan backpack:crud:publish fields/number```

 >Please keep in mind that if you're using _your_ file for a field type, you're not using the _package file_.
 So any updates we push to that file, you're not getting them.
 In most cases, it's recommended you crate a custom field type for your use case, instead of overwriting default field types.